adrn/gala/docs/potential/define-new-potential.rst

 Introduction
 ============

+TODO: update this for new array convention in functions!!

 There are two ways to define a new potential class: with pure-Python, or with Cython.
 The advantage to writing a new class in Cython is that the computations can execute with C-like speeds, however only certain integrators